OSSEC Guide¶

 that it will successfully verify the connection.

-Analyzing the Alerts¶
+Analyzing the alerts

 Understanding the contents of the OSSEC alerts requires a background and knowledge in Linux systems administration.
 They may be confusing, and at first it will be hard to tell between a genuine problem and a fluke.
 You should examine these alerts regularly to ensure that the SecureDrop environment has not been compromised in any way, and follow up on any particularly concerning messages with direct investigation.

-Common OSSEC Alerts¶
+Common OSSEC alerts

-.
-To verify this activity matches the package history, you
+To verify this activity matches the package history, you can review the logs in

 .